beekhof/calendar-sync/docs/README.md

 ### Missing Events

-- Check that events fall within the sync window (current week + next week)
+- Check that events fall within the configured sync window (default: current week + next week)
 - Verify events are not timed OOF events (these are filtered out)
 - Ensure events are between 6 AM and midnight
+- If you need past events, set `sync_window_weeks_past` to a value greater than 0

 ### Permission Errors